 It’s exciting when someone shows interest in your product.
 All the blood, sweat, and tears (and more tears) are finally repaid when someone finds value in what you’ve created.
 But who, exactly, did you create this for?
 And what, exactly, are they planning to do with it?

 Describing your Ideal Customer and acting on what you’ve discovered is by no means easy.
-Indeed, the concept of the Ideal Customer is a way of making the concept of Product Market Fit (PMF) more personal.
+Indeed, the concept of the Ideal Customer is a way of making the concept of Product-Market Fit (PMF) more personal.
 We’re not simply designing for the larger market ‘out there.’
 Everyone who uses your solution is a unique individual with unique goals… and you hope all their goals include solving a very specific need, the very need you have created this product to address.

-What at first seemed like a perfect match between me and Quuu… actually wasn’t meant to be.
+What at first, seemed like a perfect match between me and Quuu… actually wasn’t meant to be.
 I enjoy adding my own voice to content I share on Twitter, whether it’s a small piece of commentary, a specific hashtag, or by tagging the company or individual mentioned in the article.
 Quuu’s scheduled posts include hashtags… but not always the ones I would choose.
 Quuu often tags individuals… though I usually wanted to go deeper.
 And there’s no way Quuu could read my mind and insert the perfect comment without my knowledge (though those days will probably be here before we know it).

 Key Takeaways: The boundary between your Ideal Customers and those who aren’t is fuzzy and always changing.
 If your customers find that they’re investing a ton of efforts into making it work the way they want it to work, that tells you one of two things:

 - You need to examine additional use cases.
-This is a huge step and should not be undertaken lightly, since it will mean a significant investment of time and energy from everyone in the company.
+This is a huge step and should not be undertaken lightly since it will mean a significant investment of time and energy from everyone in the company.
 Sometimes this represents an incredible opportunity to capture a new market segment, but more often than not…

 - That customer is not a good fit

 What began as an attempt to leverage a “set-it-and-forget-it” application quickly became something I had to manage, which destroyed my original goal of automation.
 Yet, as it turns out, “set-it-and-forget-it” was the furthest thing from the founders’ minds when they first launched the service.
 In my haste to put a large chunk of my Twitter feed on auto-pilot, I totally missed the fact that Quuu’s founders never intended the product to be used in this way.
-I only realized my error once I shared a first draft of this post with founders Daniel Kempe and Matthew Spurr.
-I’ll share a few more of their keen insights below, since the mismatch between my goals and their intentions was drawn into sharp focus once I connected with them.
+I only realized my error once I shared the first draft of this post with founders Daniel Kempe and Matthew Spurr.
+I’ll share a few more of their keen insights below since the mismatch between my goals and their intentions was drawn into sharp focus once I connected with them.

 Trying to mold Quuu into what I wanted it to be, vs what Daniel and Matthew created it to be, actually made my Social Media planning more difficult.
 I’m guessing this would hold true for all cases in which your customer is not your Ideal Customer.
 I realized that adaptation and creation were two activities I didn’t want to outsource, and once I got to that point I reached out to Quuu to cancel my account.